Download this article in MS Word format

 -Volunteer – a win-win activity!
 Helping others helps you feel good about yourself, widens your social network, provides you with learning opportunities, and can bring balance to your life.

 If you are concerned about your level of mental fitness, it is important to seek help.
 There are many individuals and agencies in our community that can provide you with the professional and confidential service you need.
-Thanks to a grant from the United Way of Central NB, free consultations are available at Family Enrichment.
 You can come and speak to someone about the community resources that exist to help you address any issue you may be facing.
 There is no obligation and no follow-up.

 Download this article in MS Word format